-At our San Diego practice, Marin Aesthetics, Dr. Vincent Marin performs the septoplasty procedure to correct a deviated septum.
-Read on to learn about the problems caused by a deviated septum, and how surgery can relieve patients of these symptoms.
+Marin Aesthetics, Dr. Vincent Marin, performs the septoplasty procedure to correct a deviated septum at our San Diego practice.
+Read on to learn about the problems caused by a deviated septum and how surgery can relieve these symptoms.

 What Is a Deviated Septum?

-The septum is the wall that divides the two nostrils and nasal passages; the bottom portion of the septum consists of flexible cartilage and the upper part of the septum is made of bone.
+The septum is the wall that divides the two nostrils and nasal passages; the bottom portion of the septum consists of flexible cartilage, and the upper part of the septum is made of bone.
 The primary function of the septum is to help direct the flow of air through the nose.
-If the septum is displaced or bends too far to one side, it can affect breathing and the appearance of the nose.
-Of course, it is important to note that no one has a perfectly straight and centered septum, but patients with higher degrees of crookedness or displacement are more likely to experience breathing difficulties or unhappiness with the look of the nose.
+If the septum is displaced or bends too far to one side, it can affect breathing and the nose’s appearance.
+Of course, it is essential to note that no one has a perfectly straight and centered septum.
+Still, patients with higher degrees of crookedness or displacement are more likely to experience breathing difficulties or unhappiness with the nose’s look.

 What Are the Causes of a Deviated Septum?

-A deviated septum may be present at birth, develop during the adolescent’s growth period, or become crooked as a result of an injury.
+A deviated septum may be present at birth, develop during the adolescent’s growth period, or become crooked due to an injury.

 What Problems Can Result from a Deviated Septum?